FAO Allotment holders:

 Our play areas and outdoor gyms are open.
 Please follow the government’s national restrictions guidance.

-The site remains open with the public toilets open between 9am and 5pm.
+Public toilets are open between 9am and 5pm.

 To ensure our allotment sites can remain open and users are safe, please refer to the National Allotments Society guidelines.